 - Remote Control 4.6: Works with JDM versions 16.8.4 and above

-The Remote Control utility must first be installed on the user's machine and the installation files are provided in the Attachments section of this KB article at the bottom.
-Once the installation files have been run a green icon name "TXRemoteControl" will be added to the user's desktop.
+The Remote Control utility must first be installed on the user's machine and the installation files are provided in the bottom of this article in the Attachments section.
+Once the installation files have been run a green icon named "TXRemoteControl" will be added to the user's desktop.

-Double-clicking this shortcut will start the utility which will reside in the system trade in the lower-right hand corner of the user's machine
+Double-clicking this shortcut will start the utility which will reside in the system tray in the lower-right hand corner of the user's machine.